Vehmloewff/rollup-typescript-template/README.md

 npm run lint:test
 ```

-_Delete everything below this line_
+_Delete this line and everything above it_

 ---